bitodt/lnd-stack/README.md

 # TODO
 - Better security should be considered if we move this to production
-- More configurability of the chart
+- Better configurability of the chart
+- Error handling in charts
+- Error handling in scripts
-- More scripts (and functions) for easier operations (i.e. quickly open a new channel, create and pay invoices); maybe split run_demo.sh into smaller parts.
+- More scripts for easier operations (i.e. quickly open a new channel, create and pay invoices); maybe split run_demo.sh into smaller parts/functions
+- Make debugger optional, activated by a flag in values.yaml
+- Split Prometheus/Grafana stack to 2, separate for each LND node